How to Get Featured in the App Store

 The best way to figure out whether your app is intuitive for its users is to ask your users.
 Get a group of testers together who fit into your target audience and ask them to perform some tasks in your app.
 You can also prompt them to voice their opinions, good and bad, out loud while they’re going through your app.
 Then you’ll know exactly which points of your app’s flow are confusing and which are communicated well.

 Use Apple APIs and update your app regularly

 Apple likes it when you use its products.
 They also enjoy showing off great products that were made using their technology.
 That’s good news for you, iOS developers.
 You should always be developing your iOS apps using the latest version of Swift and integrating Apple APIs when possible.

 For iOS designers, you don’t have to come up with new designs.
 Xcode comes with pre-built iOS buttons, such as the bottom navigation, back buttons, and more.

 Further, you’ll want to update your app regularly.
 Pushing regular updates shows both Apple and your users that you care.
 Keep fixing bugs and introducing new features.
 Remember, Apple editors curate the App Store to offer App Store visitors the best of the best.
 They’re not going to push buggy apps that haven’t been updated for months.

 How many countries is your app available in?
 The more, the better.
 Apple won’t feature your app if it’s only downloadable in a few countries.
 That’s not doing much for them considering they have a worldwide audience.

-But don’t go adding localizations willy nilly.
+But don’t go adding localizations willy-nilly.
 Each localization needs to be optimized.
-All keywords and the description should be translated into the native language of the localization.
-Be careful not to assume that just because 2 countries speak the same language that you can copy and paste.
+All keywords and descriptions should be translated into the native language of the localization.
+Be careful not to assume that just because 2 countries speak the same language you can copy and paste.

 For example, in the UK, the metal box that takes you up and down tall buildings is called a lift.
 However, in the US, it’s called an elevator.